Updated April 3rd, 2026

 Educating yourself and your teen about mental health treatment options, offering ongoing support, and prioritizing your own self-care are all essential parts of the treatment journey.
 Outpatient mental health programs like Intensive Outpatient Programs and Partial Hospitalization Programs are designed to help you navigate these worries and meet you where you are with compassion, clinical care, and skills to help you and your teen live a happier and healthier life.

-Explore personalized outpatient mental health care programs for your teen in Evanston and Arlington Heights, IL.
+Explore personalized mental health care programs for your teen in Arlington Heights, IL.
 Get your teen the mental health support they need—right here, close to home.

-Request More Information: Teen Mental Health Treatment ProgramsRelated Readings:
+Request More Information: Teen Mental Health ProgramsRelated Readings:

 - Take a Depression Test for Free